peter9teufel/raspmedia/README.md

 To use the desktop applications you have several ways:
   * Execute the main python script (needs all required packages to be installed locally)
-  * Mac OSX versions of both applications can be compiled by navigating to the *Desktop* directory and executing *build_mac.sh* from there.
-This will compile both applications, modify the Info.plist of both to not be background apps, put the two executable *.app* files in a *Release* directory and clean up the *build* and *dist* directories.
-The *build_mac.sh* script needs pyinstaller and all required packages to be installed locally as for building a single application directly with pyinstaller.
-A build script for Windows will follow.
+  * Executable versions of both applications can be compiled by navigating to the *Desktop* directory and executing *build_mac.sh* (Mac OS X) or *build_win.bat* (Windows) from there.
+This will compile both desktop applications, put the two executable files (*.app* on Mac OS X, *.exe* on Windows) in a *Release* directory and clean up the *build* and *dist* directories.
+The *build_mac.sh* (Mac OS X) and *build_win.bat* (Windows) scripts need pyinstaller and all required packages to be installed locally as for building a single application directly with pyinstaller.
   * Compile the application using pyinstaller and the provided *.spec files (needs all required packages to be installed locally)
   * Get a compiled executable for Mac (*.app) or Windows (32bit or 64bit) by requesting it directly from me.
 A site with up to date executables for free download will follow in the future.

 As the desktop applications are one-file-executables that have all necessary python sources packed they need no further installation.
 Simply copy/paste them on your PC/Mac and execute them.

 ####Security and Firewall####
 Mac prevents the execution from applications that have not been signed by a registered Mac developer.
-Therefor you need to go to System settings --> security and confirm that you want to open the app allthough it is from a unregistered developer.
-This has only to be done once.
+To approve the app allthough it is from an unregeistered developer, CTRL+Click (Right-Click) on the app file and select open.
+A dialog box will appear asking if you are sure to launch the application from an unregistered developer.
+Approve the dialog by clicking 'Open'.
+From now on the app can be launched as any other app on your Mac.
 Also make sure that your firewall (if you use one) does not block the program.
-While testing the 32bit version on Windows it was necessary to add an exceptional case in the firewall settings for the executable to be able to access the RaspMedia Player over the network.
+Windows will automatically ask if you want to grant network access to the application.
+This approval also has to be done only once.

 ####RaspMedia Control####
 #####Main Window#####